 On his first day, the director informed all the clients, including Danny, “If you leave, most of you will end up dead out there!”
 Believing that the comment was proof that he was hopeless, he headed for the door.
 Thankfully, someone grabbed him, told him to look out the window at the snow and 19-degree weather and said, “That’s what’s waiting for you!”
 He stopped.
 Briefly, sanity returned.

-After finishing treatment, Danny attended AA meetings.
+After finishing treatment, Danny attended 12-Step meetings.
 His goal: get kicked out.
 That way, he could say he tried and it didn’t work.
-A brilliant plan, but he failed to count on two important facts: unconditional acceptance of AA and, for the most part, the folks in AA are incredibly tolerant.
-They even got him a shirt with the AA emblem on it and the words “Shut up and get in the car!” embroidered on it.
+A brilliant plan, but he failed to count on two important facts: unconditional acceptance of that program and, for the most part, the folks in that program are incredibly tolerant.
+They even got him a shirt with the emblem on it and the words “Shut up and get in the car!” embroidered on it.
 How fun!

 In 2005, at 20 years sober, Danny was working in security in South Florida.
 Shortly thereafter, he began seeing a therapist who spotted a certain quality in him and told Danny that he’d make a good therapist himself.
 Being tired of the security game, he decided to try something new.
 Danny attended Springfield College where he obtained a Master’s degree.
 After finishing grad school in 2008 he became a Licensed Mental Health Counselor.
 Shortly thereafter, he came to Turning Point of Tampa as a Residential therapist.
 Danny recently moved over to Intensive Outpatient, and the rest is history.